snowch/vast-docker-compose-examples/demos/streaming_lakehouse/README.md

     - SQLAlchemy URI: `trino://admin@DOCKER_HOST_OR_IP:8443/iceberg?verify=false` (replace DOCKER_HOST_OR_IP with your host)
     - Advanced -> Other -> Engine Parameters: `{"connect_args":{"http_scheme":"https"}}`

-Verify you are able to naviate the Iceberg and Vast DB databases.
+Verify in SQL Lab that you are able to naviate the Iceberg and Vast DB databases.

 ### More coming soon ...